semaphoreci/docs/docs/account-management/plans.md

 In Semaphore 2.0, all organizations are on monthly plans.

-**Note:** If you are building open source projects on a Paid plan, you will be charged accourding to our [pricing page](https://semaphoreci.com/pricing) for those builds, too.
+**Note:** If you are building open source projects on a Paid plan, you will be charged according to our [pricing page](https://semaphoreci.com/pricing) for these builds, too.
 Open source projects can be built free of charge only on an [Open Source plan](https://docs.semaphoreci.com/account-management/plans/#open-source-plan).